ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sleep.md

 ## Sleep

-<span class="warnings">**Warning:** We are changing the Sleep HAL API in an upcoming release of Mbed OS.
-This page documents code that exists on a feature branch of Mbed OS.
-You can find details on how it may affect you in the [Implementing the Sleep API](#implementing-the-sleep-api) section.

 Implement the Sleep HAL API to enable your device to go into a low power state when you are not actively using it.

 ### Assumptions